TaniMasanori/AdvancedML_FinalProject/README.md

 ## Acknowledgments

+### Claude AI
-This project has been enhanced with the assistance of Claude AI by Anthropic.
+This project has been enhanced with the assistance of Claude 3.7 Sonnet, an AI assistant developed by Anthropic.
+Claude contributed to:

+- Code optimization and refactoring
+- Debugging complex model architectures
+- Data preprocessing workflow improvements
+- Implementation of visualization tools
+- Documentation of the codebase
+- Research on optimal hyperparameters

+### GuitarSet Dataset
+Special thanks to the creators of the GuitarSet dataset:
+- Qingyang Xi (NYU's Music and Audio Research Lab)
+- Rachel Bittner (NYU's Music and Audio Research Lab)
+- Johan Pauwels (Center for Digital Music at Queen Mary University of London)
+- Xuzhou Ye (NYU's Music and Audio Research Lab)
+- Juan Pablo Bello (NYU's Music and Audio Research Lab)

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.